TZer0/tzer0.github.io/twitterterrible.md

 ### `?s=XX`
 If you are sharing a link, make sure to trim away the last part of the URL (if it exists) that says `?s=XX` where `XX` is a number such as `?s=21`.
 This gets prepended when you share a link from mobile and changes how the tweet is viewed on desktop if opened.
 Rather than showing you the tweet + the responses undearneath, it instead shows you the tweet, three responses and then other suggested tweets picked by an algorithm.
 This is an engagement-boosting device they have made that you should be aware of.

+Click the linked tweet to get rid of this parameter without manually editing the URL.